appuio/techlab/labs/08_database.md

 - SPRING_DATASOURCE_USERNAME appuio
 - SPRING_DATASOURCE_PASSWORD appuio
 - SPRING_DATASOURCE_DRIVER_CLASS_NAME com.mysql.jdbc.Driver
-- SPRING_DATASOURCE_URL jdbc:mysql://[Adress of the MySQL Service]/appuio?autoReconnect=true
+- SPRING_DATASOURCE_URL jdbc:mysql://[MySQL service's address]/appuio?autoReconnect=true

 For the address of the MySQL service, we can use either its cluster IP  (`oc get service`) or its DNS name (`<service>`).
 All services and pods within a project can be resolved via DNS.